 Proposed changes to a specific plan, such as this Corridor Plan, typically require approval of a Specific Plan Amendment (SPA).
 Specific Plan Amendments are processed in the same manner as the initial specific plan adoption, requiring review by the Planning Commission and action by the City Council.
-However, because the Plan Area will redevelop over several decades, it is anticipated that the Corridor Plan may need to respond to changing conditions and community expectations.
+However, because the Plan Area will build out over several decades, it is anticipated that the Corridor Plan may need to respond to changing conditions and community expectations.

-To provide a degree of flexibility to respond to changing conditions, the Douglas-Harding Corridor Specific Plan allows for administrative approval of Minor Revisions, including revisions to the development standards and design guidelines.
-The Planning Manager, or designee, shall determine whether a proposed revision is minor, and may act upon a Minor Revision administratively, as specified below.
+To provide a degree of flexibility to respond to changing conditions, the Corridor Plan allows for administrative approval of Minor Revisions, including revisions to the development standards and design guidelines.
+The Planning Manager, or designee, shall determine whether a proposed revision is minor, and may act upon a minor revision to the specific plan and appendices administratively, as specified below.
 A Minor Revision may be processed and acted on administratively if determined by the Planning Manager to be in substantial conformance with:

-- 1. The overarching vision and goals of the Corridor Plan, including applicable development standards and design guidelines; - 2.
-The City of Roseville General Plan; and - 3.
+- 1. The overarching vision and goals of the Corridor Plan, including applicable development standards and design guidelines, - 2.
+The City of Roseville General Plan, and - 3.
 The Corridor Plan environmental document.